 Be Your Own Lawyer

-In most cases you have the right to represent yourself in court.
-No other attorney is required.
+In most cases you have the right to represent yourself in court, with no attorney required.

 An experienced attorney may be able to quickly assess your situation and highlight the best course of action to assert or protect your interests.
 Failure to consult with an attorney may result in unnecessary delays or costly measures in the future to remedy errors.

 Attorneys are listed in the telephone book.
-For a small fee, you can schedule a short consultation with a private attorney by calling the Lawyer Referral Service at (650) 369-4149.
+You can schedule a short consultation with a private attorney for a small fee by calling the Lawyer Referral Service at (650) 369-4149.

 If you cannot afford an attorney or choose to represent yourself, you should know that:

 - You are responsible for completing all necessary forms, filing the forms with the court, and presenting your case before the Judge.

 - Local rules permit legal forms to be neatly handwritten in blue or black ink.

 - All persons in pro per with family law or domestic violence matters are strongly encouraged to have his or her papers reviewed by the Family Law Facilitator before filing or presenting papers to the Judge.